 Haik Kazazyan was born in Yerevan in 1982.
 In 1989 he entered the Yerevan Sayat-Nova School of Music (class of Levon Zoryan).
 Moved to Moscow in 1996.
 Studied under Eduard Grach at the Gnessin Moscow Special School of Music (1996–2000) and the Tchaikovsky Moscow State Conservatory (2000–2006), as well as under Ilya Rashkovsky at the Royal College of Music in London (2006–2008).

 In 2010 he released with pianist Andrey Shibko the album Opera Fantasies (Delos), while in 2017 there came an album with violin sonatas by Grieg, recorded with pianist Philipp Kopachevsky.
-Since 2002 he was a soloist with the Moscow Philharmonic Society, and since 2008 he has taught at the Moscow Conservatory.
+Since 2002 the musician was a soloist with the Moscow Philharmonic Society, and since 2008 he has taught at the Moscow Conservatory.

-Information for July 2021
+Information for May 2022